 In so doing, he advanced the democratic value of public spaces and the capacity for nature to unite people and improve public health.

-In the course of his career, Olmsted designed 100 public parks and recreation grounds, ranging from Central Park in New York City and the Emerald Necklace in Boston to Jackson Park in Chicago and the park systems of Louisville, Rochester and Buffalo.
+In the course of his career, Olmsted designed 100 public parks and recreation grounds, ranging from Central Park in New York City and Prospect Park in Brooklyn to the Emerald Necklace in Boston, Jackson Park in Chicago, and the park systems of Louisville, Rochester and Buffalo.

 Parks were to provide city dwellers “a sense of enlarged freedom” and to be restorative in nature, working unconsciously to contribute to people’s well-being.
 Gently curving paths, an expanse of meadow, an indefinite boundary of trees and gracefully contoured terrain were, to Olmsted, essential pieces of a public park.